-- McKenzie joined the Titans in 2018 after spending the 2017 season as the assistant special teams coach/defensive consultant for the Los Angeles Rams.
+- ≻ McKenzie joined the Titans in 2018 after spending the 2017 season as the assistant special teams coach/defensive consultant for the Los Angeles Rams.
 He has five seasons of previous coaching experience. - > In 2018, inside linebacker Wesley Woodyard led the defense with 124 stops, while Jayon Brown - was one of only six NFL linebackers with at least six sacks, one interception, one forced fumble and one fumble recovery during the season. - > Prior to joining the NFL coaching ranks, McKenzie spent two seasons coaching collegiately, first as an assistant defensive line/quality control coach at Stanford (2016) and as an outside linebackers/graduate assistant at Colorado (2015).

-- After being drafted by the New England Patriots in the third round (97th overall) of the 2009 NFL Draft, McKenzie spent five years as a linebacker with the Patriots (2009-10), Tampa Bay Buccaneers (2010) and Minnesota Vikings (2011-13).
+- > He also has two years of high school coaching experience at Berkeley Preparatory School in Tampa, Fla. - After being drafted by the New England Patriots in the third round (97th overall) of the 2009 NFL Draft, McKenzie spent five years as a linebacker with the Patriots (2009-10), Tampa Bay Buccaneers (2010) and Minnesota Vikings (2011-13).
 He was a team captain in three of his five seasons. - A native of Tampa, Fla., McKenzie played linebacker at the University of South Florida.